 Accommodation and the Cost of Living

 The monthly rent for an apartment with cooking facilities, a bathroom and a toilet is in the range of 25,000 yen - 45,000 yen.
-In Japan, apartments are not normally furnihed, and it is customary to pay initially what we call 'kenri-kin' (key money) and 'shiki-kin' (deposit) when you enter into a contract.
-These initial extra expenses will amount to approximately three months' rent.
+Apartments are not normally furnished, and you will need to allow for approximately three months' rent deposit when you enter into a contract ('kenri-kin' and 'shiki-kin')

 Estimated Cost of Living